ccev/discordmap/README.md

 - variable multiplier to control how fast to pan/zoom

 ## Planned
 - Only one user at a time
-- Have the map in an ephemeral
 - Quests
 - Settings to change iconsets, map styles, etc
 - Filters